Being a Skeptical Activist

 In the UK, a hugely popular annual skeptical conference is held in Manchester with an attendance in the hundreds from all over the world.
 It is called QED ('Question, Answer, Explore').
 Presentations covering a limitless range of areas of interests, both in the sciences and the arts, are given by international experts over one weekend.
 QED is organised by North West Skeptical Events Ltd (NWSE), a volunteer-owned non-profit organisation originating from a collaboration between the two skeptical societies above.

 There are, of course, events that take place in other countries.
 One worth mentioning here (simply because it is in English) is the bi-annual European Society of Hypnosis.
-Further details of this can be found on this website here.
+Further details of this can be found here.
 For other conferences see the list on Wikipedia.

 Campaigning groups